gustafnk/microservice-websites-site/index.md

   - If a fragment is not good (operational, performance, etc), either it can no longer be used or it must immediately be fixed
   - It's ok for a page to depend on a JS framework, as long as the page is within budget and is following agreed policies around accessibility, etc

-- Fragments have a dependency on their CSS (and JS, sometimes)
+- Fragments have a dependency on their CSS (and JS, optionally)
   - For each fragment type, the consumer will need to include that fragment type's CSS and JS
   - The fragment producer owns releases of the resources and thus the cache bust
   - Because of this, the consumer must not depend on a specific cache busted version.
 The consumer must depend on files *without* cache busts in their names (controlled by the producer) that in turn refers to cache busted files.